Yoga

 Fix your gaze straight ahead.
 Inhale as you extend your arms overhead, reaching your fingertips to the sky.
 Return your palms together then lower back to the prayer position at your chest.

 Perform the movement 3 times each with a slow deep breath.
-Repeat the same sequence of movements standing on your right leg.
+Repeat the same sequence of movements while standing on your right leg.
 Tree pose helps improve balance and control of your core.
 It achieves these goals while placing very little stress on your spine.

 Warrior 1